backdrop-contrib/salesforce_webforms/README.txt

     In all cases, the value returned by the control will be the base language version.

+    In addition to picklists, predefined select lists are made available for all objects within your Salesforce instance.
+To make use of one of these, choose the "Select" control type.
+The list of predefined lists drop down should include an entry for each Salesforce object.

+    Note that not all objects support listing in this fashion.
+While they will show up as options, choosing them will result in an error.

   To send data to Salesforce:
     Data entered by the user, as well as hidden values and hard coded information can be sent to Salesforce to create and/or update